SenkiAlphonse/HEMA-Rulebook-ENG/06-organisational.md

     during and after the event.

 3. The head of the Refereeing Team oversees the allocation and performance of the Referees and Assistants.
-The Refereeing committee can be approached directly by the participants or their representatives, if questions regarding the performance of any of the Referees are raised.
+In case of an appeal against a referee's decision or performance and the referee stands by their opinion, the head of the Refereeing Team has the authority to settle the appeal.
+The head of the refereeing team has the authority to observe or supervise, personally or via a delegate, the work of a referee.

-4. The head of Equipment Inspection performs pre-tournament checks of safety equipment and weapons, stamps passed items and keeps a list of participants whose safety equipment has been deemed satisfactory.
+5. The head of Equipment Inspection performs pre-tournament checks of safety equipment and weapons, stamps passed items and keeps a list of participants whose safety equipment has been deemed satisfactory.

-5. The Technical Team manages the technical infrastructure, including the competition management software, ensuring that the events are recorded, stored, displayed correctly.
+6. The Technical Team manages the technical infrastructure, including the competition management software, ensuring that the events are recorded, stored, displayed correctly.